zzc-1998/DHHQA/README.md

 >My name is **[insert your name]** and I am a **[insert your affiliation or academic institution]**.
 The purpose of my research is **[insert a brief description of your research project]**.
 I believe that the use of this database will be essential to my research.

 >I understand that the use of this database is subject to certain restrictions and I agree to comply with the terms of the license.
 I will only use this database for personal or internal use and will not use it for any public distribution or commercial purposes.
-I will not use this database for any illegal or unethical purposes>nor will I modify, crop, convert, edit, reverse-engineer, or otherwise alter it in any form.
-I also agree to acknowledge the copyright information and include the ?copyright statement in any data, graphics, images, photos, audio, and/or video files used in any publication or product.
+I will not use this database for any illegal or unethical purposes nor will I modify, crop, convert, edit, reverse-engineer, or otherwise alter it in any form.
+I also agree to acknowledge the copyright information and include the copyright statement in any data, graphics, images, photos, audio, and/or video files used in any publication or product.

 >Sincerely,